Zacaria/apidays-2023/docs/Presentation.md

 ----

-Rust is the most loved language according [SO](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages) for 8 years
+Rust is the most admired language according [SO](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages) for 8 years

 When I go to JS meetups, lots of people speaking of Rust